chriskonnertz/BinPacking/README.md

 Examples of algorithms that solve the bin packing problem.
 Implemented in Kotlin.
 A demo is included (`Demo.kt`).

+"In the bin packing problem, objects of different volumes must be packed into a finite number of bins or containers each of volume V in a way that minimizes the number of bins used."
 Learn more about the problem and the algorithms: https://en.wikipedia.org/wiki/Bin_packing_problem

 ## Implemented algorithms